Get Mortgage Ready in Five Steps

 Step 5: Gather your income documentation.

-Before meeting with a lender, gather your most recent 30 days of pay stubs, bank statements, and the past two years of federal tax returns.
+Before meeting with a lender, make sure to have all your required documentation ready.
+Save time you could be out at open houses by gathering your most recent 30 days of pay stubs, bank statements, and the past two years of federal tax returns.
 Most lenders will require a two-year employment history (in the same line of work) for each borrower.
 However, some lenders may make exceptions for recent graduates new to their line of work.
-Self-employed borrowers may need to provide a profit-and-loss statement and two years of tax returns, instead of pay-stubs.
+Self-employed borrowers may need to provide a profit-and-loss statement and two years of tax returns, instead of pay stubs.

-While the mortgage application process may seem daunting, being prepared ahead of time will help you breeze through the process.
+While the mortgage application process may seem daunting, creating a savings plan, taking inventory of your finances and being prepared ahead of time will help you breeze through the process.
 And the more you know, the better prepared you will be when you meet your lender for the first time.
+Once you’ve followed these steps, do your research to find a lender that’s right for you.
+A good lender will answer your questions throughout the homebuying process and help you determine important figures such as how much you can borrow vs. how much you can comfortable afford.

 - Previous Article